 - Internal bleeding or profuse bleeding of the surgical wound

 - Gastric pouch/anastomotic obstruction or bowel obstruction

-Your bariatric surgeon will review all potential risks and complications with you prior to surgery.
+Your bariatric surgeon will review all potential risks and complications with you prior to gastric bypass surgery.